Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ## Sorting

 We can also sort the results of our queries by using `ORDER BY`.
-For simplicity, let’s go back to the **WorldCupPlayers** table and alphabetize it by taxa.
+For simplicity, let’s go back to the **players** table and alphabetize it by PlayerName.

-First, let's look at what's in the **WorldCupPlayers** table.
+First, let's look at what's in the **players** table.
 It's a table of the RoundID and MatchID, names and players' information for every game.
-Having this in a separate table is nice, because we didn't need to include all this information in our main **Matches** table.
+Having this in a separate table is nice, because we didn't need to include all this information in our main **matches** table.

     SELECT *
-    FROM WorldCupPlayers;
+    FROM players;

 Now let's order it by Player Name.

     SELECT *
-    FROM WorldCupPlayers
+    FROM players
-    ORDER BY Player Name ASC;
+    ORDER BY PlayerName ASC;

 The keyword `ASC` tells us to order it in ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
-    FROM WorldCupPlayers
+    FROM players
-    ORDER BY Player Name DESC;
+    ORDER BY PlayerName DESC;

 `ASC` is the default.